-Pastoral, Learning Support and Intervention Teams meet regularly to identify support for students who are not making expected levels of progress or who are experiencing difficulties which are preventing them from engaging in learning.
+Through Highlighting, Pastoral, Head of Faculties DSL and SENCO meet every week to identify support for students who are not making expected levels of progress or who are experiencing difficulties which are preventing them from engaging in learning.

-Various tracking systems are in place for interventions being carried out at school so the impact of interventions can be closely monitored and changes made where necessary.
+Various tracking systems are in place for interventions being carried out so the impact of interventions can be closely monitored and changes made where necessary.